Vatuu/discord-rpc/README.md

 The RPCTest has only two commands:
   - ``test`` will increase the "score" value in the details of your presence.
-  - ``shutdown`` is self-explainatory.
+  - ``shutdown`` is self-explanatory.

  -----------------------------------------------------------------------------------------------------------------------------------------------------------------
  More questions?
-I recomment checking the official [Discord Developer Docs](https://discordapp.com/developers/docs/rich-presence/ "Discord Developer Docs").
+I recommend checking the official [Discord Developer Docs](https://discordapp.com/developers/docs/rich-presence/ "Discord Developer Docs").

  **Best regards,**
 Vatuu